 If a student displays the same behavior for a third time, the student consequence will likely move to the next level of severity and a parent meeting will be required.

 For example:

-- If a student has been assigned two after school detentions, a Friday Detention may be assigned - If a student has been assigned two Saturday Detentions, a parent meeting may be requested, and other School team members (teachers, counselors, administration) may be present. - If a student has repeat Tier 1 infractions, a Behavior Success Plan may be implemented.
+- If a scholar has been assigned two after school detentions, a Saturday Detention may be assigned. - If a student has repeat Tier 1 infractions, a Behavior Success Plan may be implemented.